MA Student Information

 ISS is well known for its international environment.
 Both our students and staff come from all over the world, and our responsibility is to ensure that all cultures and religions are represented.
 The campus provides a prayer room as well as opportunities to network with people from your own and many other cultures.
 The Hague also offers houses of worship for all faiths which students can easily visit or join.

-ISS offers many activities that contribute to the health and wellbeing of students.
+ISS offers many activities that contribute to the health and well-being of students.
 Throughout the year social and cultural activities are organized by our dedicated Welfare Officer.
 These include a sports day, a Dutch evening, an International Food Fair, excursions, movies, activities in the ISS building and so on.
-The video below shows the International Day at ISS, it is full of great food, music and people.
+The video above shows the International Day at ISS, it is full of great food, music and people.

 Students have created various clubs and associations through their own network and the university.
 You will quickly meet other students who share your academic and personal interests.
 There are also student events both inside and outside ISS, it gives you the opportunity to meet students from different universities in The Hague.

 Students are always supported if they want to practice sports.
-Every Sunday evening from 17:00 - 21:00, ISS has pre-booked the sporting complex about 15 minutes away from ISS for you to use.
+Every Sunday evening from 17:00 - 21:00, ISS has pre-booked the sport complex about 15 minutes away from ISS for you to use.
 You can play sports such as football, volleyball, badminton, basketball and so on.